redgoldlace/website/website/content/pages/about.md

 - on [GitHub](https://github.com/kaylynn234).
 I don't publish repositories here often.
 - on [Twitter](https://twitter.com/KaylynnMorgan2).
 This is where most of my ramblings go.
 - via [Email](mailto:mkaylynn7@gmail.com).
 I'm very bad at checking this.
-- on Discord at `Kaylynn#0001`.
-Just send a friend request.
+- on Discord as `_kaylynn` - make sure you remember the underscore!
+Feel free to just send a friend request.
 I don't bite!

 ## Interests & hobbies
 - cats cats cats cats cats cats i love cats